How Community Management Helps Solo Devs

 Socialize and Work

-My favorite benefit of social outreach and community discussions is that they rarely feel like actual work.
+Finally, and my personal favorite benefit of community outreach, social outreach and community discussions rarely feel like actual work.
 When you’re dying to break the monotony of 12 hour devdays, spending an afternoon connecting with your fans and peers feels like a breath of fresh air.

-Not only will you feel like you’re suddenly in control of your life, but you’ll have the additional benefit of being able to kick back and socialize with like-minded individuals while promoting your game, brand – and most importantly – yourself.
+Not only do you feel like you’re most in control of your life, but there is the additional benefit of being able to kick back socialize with like-minded individuals while promoting your game, brand – and most importantly – yourself.

-When you maintain a positive, knowledgeable and constructive environment, you’ll discover:
+When you maintain a positive, knowledgeable, and constructive environment, you discover:

 - Unique benefits from social interaction